Black (Largemouth) Bass Tournament Exemption

 Requirements and Conditions:

-- Application for an exemption permit must be made at least 6 (but no more than 365) days in advance of the scheduled tournament date.
+- An application for an exemption permit must be made at least 1 day (but not more than 365 days) in advance of the scheduled tournament date.

 - The number of registered anglers fishing during the tournament shall not be less than 6 or the permit will be null and void.

 - All fish caught in the tournament are to be handled as stipulated by this permit and are to be live released back into tournament waters or disposed of as specified in the application for this permit.
 Dead fish are not to be culled by a participant and must be part of the weigh-in.

 - The permittee or a tournament official shall be present at the start of the tournament and weigh-in.

 - All bass taken over land must be transported in water-filled containers.
 Bass shall not be kept in water-filled containers longer than two minutes prior to, during, and after weigh-in without supplemental aeration and/or water exchange.